 Source Correlation

-Cross-reference against 52 intelligence sources: credential repositories, breach indices, threat feeds, paste archives, and regulatory registries.
+Cross-reference across credential repositories, breach indices, threat feeds, paste archives, and regulatory registries.

 03